hyunwoona/ericbuilds/src/posts/hiring-mistakes-bootstrapped-founder-and-upwork-tips.md

 author: Eric N.
 tags:
   - hiring
   - startups
   - bootstrapped
   - freelancing
   - upwork
 ---

-# 5 Hiring Mistakes as a Bootstrapped Founder (and Tips on Hiring on Upwork)

 As a bootstrapped founder, every decision you make impacts your business—especially when it comes to hiring.
 I've made my share of mistakes, and they were costly.
 In this article, I want to share what I've learned so you can avoid the same missteps, particularly when hiring through platforms like Upwork.